First Detection of an Ultracool Dwarf at 340 MHz: VLITE Observations of EI Cancri AB: Discussion

-Radio flux has been emitted from \EIAB at 340 MHz, most likely through the ECMI process.
-Additional data are needed to discern between coherent and incoherent emission and to rule out plasma emission, gyrosynchrotron radiation, and synchrotron radiation at this frequency.
-The VLASS data provide the only published dataset for this system with resolved emission, revealing that both stars are radio emitters.
-We cannot deduce whether the VLASS emission is coherent or incoherent because the brightness temperature of each event approaches the $10^{12}$ K boundary.
-However, we suspect coherent emission in most cases because our brightness temperatures are lower limits.
-Meanwhile, additional emission of unknown origin has persisted across a broad range of higher radio frequencies for the past 3 decades.
-Adding a layer of intrigue to \EI AB, the system has a visible light photometric signal with an 83-day period and a projected rotational velocity measurement corresponding to up to about 10 hours; while a 10-hour period aligns with other active M dwarf findings, the case of an 83-day rotation period for either star would be anomalous given their magnetic activity signatures.
+Adding a layer of intrigue to \EI AB, the system has a visible light photometric signal with an 83-day period and a projected rotational velocity measurement corresponding to up to about 10 hours; while a 10-hour rotation period aligns with other active M dwarf findings, the case of an 83-day period for either star would be anomalous given proof from VLASS that both stars are magnetically active.